 Vivid storytelling.
 Be clear and descriptive.
 Provide context and anecdotes.
 Situate your story in the world.

 Scenes and characters.
 Show, don’t tell.
 Let us see what happened, where it happened and how it happened.

 No author pseudonyms.
 We do, however, accept using first names, initials or pseudonyms for other people featured in the essay.

 To ensure your story ideas, pitches, press releases and other communications reach the right person, please refer to our contact list below:

-Erica Lenti, senior editor: Politics and pop culture
+Erica Lenti, senior editor: politics and identities

 Riley Sparks, producer and story editor: “Inspired” and video stories